Because the Mountain Knows

 Because the Mountain knows.

-HE knew the moment I set foot on Him,
+HE knew the moment I set foot on him,

 there is little chance of straying too far away;